The second moment of the number of integral points on elliptic curves is bounded: Counting integral points on elliptic curves

-To prove Proposition \ref{prop:the fibre bound}, we first establish properties of any $\gamma \in \PGL_2(\Q)$ that sends a flattened binary quartic form $f$ to another flattened form.
-We then show that each such $\gamma$ gives rise to a solution of a Thue equation, and invoke the fact that the number of such solutions is bounded.
-For example, in the simplest case when the discriminant $\Delta(f)$ is as squarefree as possible\footnote{If $f$ is a binary quartic form associated to an elliptic curve $E_{A,B}$, then $\Delta(f) = 2^{8} \Delta_{A,B} = - 2^{12} (4A^3 + 27 B^2)$, so here we mean $2^{-12} \Delta(f)$ is squarefree and not divisible by $2$.}, then the size of the fiber of $\Psi$ is bounded by $4 \floor{\frac{12}{2}} + 1 = 25$ times the number of solutions to $f(x,y) = 1$, which is uniformly bounded by $2 \cdot 10^7$ for all $f$ \cite{evertse}.
-(Once $\Delta(f) \gg 1$, Akhtari \cite{akhtari-quartic} gives a much better bound of $26$ for the number of solutions.)
+To prove Proposition \ref{prop:the fiber bound}, we first establish properties of any $\gamma \in \PGL_2(K)$ that sends a demonic binary quartic form $f$ to another demonic form.
+We then show that each such $\gamma$ gives rise to a solution of a Thue--Mahler equation, and invoke the work of Evertse \cite{evertse-on-equations-in-s-units-and-the-thue-mahler-equation} that the number of such solutions is bounded.